Elvis and Nixon: Two Icons, One Photoshop minute

 Click to enlarge

-As much as Elvis was beloved by fans who could have hardly known the man with any intimacy, there is the hatred of Richard Nixon, post-Watergate, held by people who likewise couldn't have known that fellow either.
+As much as Elvis was beloved by fans who could have hardly known the man with any intimacy, there is the hatred for Richard Nixon, post-Watergate, held by people who likewise couldn't have known that fellow either.

 Click to enlarge